Creating A To Do List In WordPress

 ‘Sort Order’ lets you specify how to-do list items will be sorted.

-If you choose Category, Alphabetical or ID, Category, ID or Alphabetical options, items will be sorted first by priority.
+If you select Alphabetical, Category or ID options, items will be sorted first by priority.

 Show Added By

-If this option is enabled (‘Yes’), you can display which of your members has added an item to your to-do list.
+Enabling this option (‘Yes’) lets you display which of your users has added an item to your to-do list.

 Show Date Completed